dronefreak/dji-tello-target-tracking/.github/CONTRIBUTING.md

 ## Areas for Contribution

-We especially welcome contributions in:
+I especially welcome contributions in:

 - 🎯 **New Features**: Multi-drone coordination, SLAM, gesture control
 - 🐛 **Bug Fixes**: Any issues you encounter